 The MSW degree requires completion of a minimum of 60 credits – 42 class and 18 field practicum.
 Unless exempt by advanced standing credit, transfer credit, or examination, MSW students complete both a generalist curriculum and a specialization curriculum, each of which includes course and field practicum requirements.

-The generalist curriculum is designed to provide all incoming master's students with the basic values, knowledge, and skills needed to gain competence in applying the generalist social work perspective to practice.
-An understanding of the profession's values orientation, history and philosophy, and frames of reference for practice establishes a basis for students to progress through the MSW Program's advanced concentration curricula.
-All MSW students must complete the MSW Generalist requirements listed below unless they are exempted via advanced standing credit or testing.
+The generalist curriculum is designed to provide all incoming MSW students with the basic values, knowledge, and skills needed to gain competence in applying the generalist social work perspective to practice.
+An understanding of the social work profession's values orientation, ethical standards, history and philosophy, and practice theories, as well as an ability to think critically about and apply these elements during a six-credit generalist field placement establishes a basis for students to progress through the MSW Program's advanced specialization curricula.
+All MSW students must complete all of the generalist curriculum requirements unless they are exempt via advanced standing credit, transfer credit, or testing.

-- Social Work - Direct Practice with Individuals, Families, and Groups Concentration, MSW
+- Direct Practice with Individuals, Families, and Small Groups (Direct Practice)